till-f/NetMessage/README.md

 }
 ```

+This models the application layer of your protocol.
+Note that in this example, `WeatherRequest` is tied to the
+response type `WeatherResponse`.
+This contract will be enforced by the compiler.
+When an endpoint receives a
+`WeatherRequest` it can only reply with an instance of `WeatherResponse`.
+Besides request and response packets,
+endpoints can also send simple messages.
+See [Working Principle](#working-principle) for more details.

-*Instances of these classes are (de)serialized by the selected `IDataSerializer`.
+*Remark: All instances are (de)serialized by the selected `IDataSerializer`.
 By default, the `XmlSerializer` from
 .NET is used.*

 ### 3. Initialize and start server
-Create the server instance with the port number for listening and add handlers for events, messages and requests.
+Create a server instance, which will listens on the specified port, and add handlers for relevant events, messages
+and requests.
 Then, start the server:

 ```cs
 var server = new NetMessageServer(1234);